Living Will Definition

 For your reference, the following all have the same meaning as living will:

 - Advance Directive

 - Directive to Physicians

 - Personal Directive

 Although the document names are often used synonymously, a living will is just one type of advance directive.

 What to Include in Your Living Will

-Your living will form includes the following information:
+Your living will should address your preferences regarding the following treatments: